accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/README.md

 The adaptations of this content to the Luxembourg legal context were carried out by the [Information and Press Service](https://sip.politique.lu) and are listed in the [revision notes](./notes-de-revision. md).

-The RGAA technical method is adapted from the RGAA 3 technical repository updated 2017 (list of criteria, glossary, special cases, technical notes, “reference base” testing environment) which is itself an adapted copy of the AccessiWeb HTML5 repository /ARIA - Working version of 12/19/2013 - Published by the BrailleNet association.
+The RGAA technical method is adapted from the RGAA 3 technical repository updated 2017 (list of criteria, glossary, particular cases, technical notes, “reference base” testing environment) which is itself an adapted copy of the AccessiWeb HTML5 repository /ARIA - Working version of 12/19/2013 - Published by the BrailleNet association.
 Copyright 2013 BrailleNet Association.
 All rights reserved.